gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The following steps are performed for joining an OSCORE multicast group, by leveraging one of the available profiles of ACE, such as the CoAP-DTLS profile {{I-D.ietf-ace-dtls-authorize}}, the OSCOAP profile {{I-D.seitz-ace-oscoap-profile}}, or the IPsec profile {{I-D.aragon-ace-ipsec-profile}}.

-1. The joining node retrieves an Access Token from the AS to access a join resource on the Group Manager ({{sec-joining-node-to-AS}}).
+1. The joining node retrieves an Access Token from the AS to access a join resource on the Group Manager (see {{sec-joining-node-to-AS}}).
 The response from the AS enables the joining node to start a secure channel with the Group Manager, if not already established.
-The joining node can also contact the AS for updating a previously released Access Token, in order to access further groups under the same Group Manager ({{sec-updating-authorization-information}}).
+The joining node can also contact the AS for updating a previously released Access Token, in order to access further groups under the same Group Manager (see {{sec-updating-authorization-information}}).

-2. Authentication and authorization information is transferred between the joining node and the Group Manager, which establish a secure channel in case one is not already set up ({{sec-joining-node-to-GM}}).
+2. Authentication and authorization information is transferred between the joining node and the Group Manager, which establish a secure channel in case one is not already set up (see {{sec-joining-node-to-GM}}).
 That is, a joining node MUST establish a secure communication channel with a Group Manager, before joining a multicast group under that Group Manager for the first time.

-3. The joining node starts the join process to become a member of the multicast group, by accessing the related join resource hosted by the Group Manager ({{sec-joining-node-to-GM}}).
+3. The joining node starts the join process to become a member of the multicast group, by accessing the related join resource hosted by the Group Manager (see {{sec-joining-node-to-GM}}).

 All communications between the involved entities rely on the CoAP protocol and MUST be secured.
 In particular, communications between the joining node and the AS (/token endpoint) and between the Group Manager and the AS (/introspection endpoint) can be secured by different means, for instance by means of DTLS {{RFC6347}}, OSCORE (see Sections 2.3 and 3 of {{I-D.seitz-ace-oscoap-profile}}), or IPsec (see Sections 3.2 and 3.4 {{I-D.aragon-ace-ipsec-profile}}).